kubernetes/ingress-nginx/docs/enhancements/20231001-split-containers.md

   * /test - (POST) Test the configuration of a given file location
     * "config" argument is the location of temporary file that should be tested

+## Implementation details
+### Control Plane

+This container will have the following functionality:
+* Watch / Map changes on Kubernetes API Server
+* Write the configuration files on the shared directory
+* Call the Openresty endpoint to do the dynamic configuration
+* Trigger reload, when required, on the dataplane container

+Open ports:
+* Metrics port

+### Data Plane
+This container will have the following functionality

+* Provide Access between users and Pods
+ * (TODO): Provide TLS Passthrough

+Open ports:
+* HTTP/HTTPs Ports
+* Localhost only - Openresty configuration port
+* (TODO): Metrics port

 ### Mounting empty SA on controller container

 ```yaml